 Many businesses fail without a well thought-out business plan and most banks will require that you have one before being considered for a loan.
-The Cattaraugus County Department of Economic Development, Panning and Tourism can assist you with writing your business plan.
-The SCORE program provides low and no-cost assistance in the creation of business plans.
-You can also find assistance from the New York State Small Business Development Centers.
-Sample business plans may be downloaded for free from www.bplans.com.
+The Cattaraugus County Department of Economic Development, Planning and Tourism can assist you with writing your business plan.
+The Small Business Administration (SBA) has an online business plan tool with a step-by-step guide to develop a business plan.
+For more assistance on creating business plans you can contact the SCORE program and the New York State Small Business Development Centers, both of which provide low and no-cost assistance in the development of business plans.

 Step 3.
 Determine Business Legal Structure

-There are many structures a business can take in New York State such as a sole proprietorship, partnership, corporation, S corporation or an Limited Liability Company.
-Consult an attorney to determine the legal structure of your company.
+There are many structures a business can take in New York State such as a Sole Proprietorship (DBA), Partnership, Limited Liability Company, or Corporation.
+It is recommended that you consult an attorney to determine the appropriate legal structure for your company.

 Step 4.
 Determine a Business Name

 If you have decided the legal structure will be a sole proprietorship, choose your name and register a “Doing Business As” or DBA certificate with the Cattaraugus County clerk’s office.
 If you have chosen another legal structure for your business your attorney will file the business name with the NYS Dept. of State.
-There are several sites that can assist you, from the SBA at http://www.sba.gov/content/how-name-business to Creative Marketing Solutions at http://www.yudkin.com/.
-Choose carefully because some sites may want money for assistance.
+There are several sites that can assist you, such as the SBA at www.sba.gov/content/how-name-business.

 Step 5.
 Obtain Tax, Permit and License Information

 Depending on what type of business you are starting there could be permits and licenses needed.
 Employers must register as an employer, pay taxes, withold, match and submit employee witholdings, obtain worker's compensation insurance and adhere to other regulations.
-For New York State and IRS requirements review the Taxes and Mandated Filings website.
-For permits and Licenses review this New York State website.
-Review the Business Permits and License section of this website.
+For New York State tax requirements, review the NYS Department of Taxation and Finance website.
+Federal tax requirements are detailed on the IRS website.
+Infomration on permits and licenses can be found on the NYS Business Express website (see the Business Permits and License section of this website for more information).

 Step 6.
 Zoning

-Check with your local municipal town, vilage or city to check on any zoning before you rent or purchase and building.
-Every city and village in Cattaraugus County has zoning.
-View the Cattaraugus County zoning map for municipalities with zoning for the Towns that have zoning.
+Check with your local municipal town, village or city to check on any zoning issues before you rent or purchase a building.
+View the Cattaraugus County zoning map for municipalities that have zoning.